keeeto/pyDOSLayer/README.md

 * Allow writing of output files rather than plotting

 ### Disclaimer
 This file is not affiliated with **VASP**.
-Feel free to use and modify, but do so at your own risk.
+The code is distributed under the GNU General Public License v3.0